Lucy Powell: Leader of the House of Commons (2024–2025)

 On 20 March 2025, Powell launched an inquiry into improving physical and procedural accessibility within Parliament, soliciting evidence on short- and medium-term adaptations to the parliamentary estate and simplifying the language used in proceedings so they are more comprehensible to both members and the public.
 She emphasised the importance of measures such as proxy voting extensions—covering fertility treatment, baby leave, and pregnancy complications—as part of efforts to make parliamentary participation more family-friendly and flexible.
-In line with this, she oversaw formal motions amending the Guide to the Rules to restrict paid consultancy and advisory work for MPs, reinforcing ethics and weakening potential conflicts of interest in early rulings of the committee’s term.
+In line with this, she oversaw formal motions amending the Guide to the Rules to restrict paid consultancy and advisory work for MPs, reinforcing ethics and weakening potential conflicts of interest in early rulings of the committee's term.
 In September 2024, Powell warned there could have been a "run on the pound" if the government had not made urgent spending cuts in July, including severe limitations to pensioner Winter Fuel Payments which received heavy criticism.
-The Financial Times reported that several financial experts had refuted this claim, including Ben Zaranko from the Institute for Fiscal Policy, who said this suggestion was "silly".
+The Financial Times reported that several financial experts had refuted this claim, including Ben Zaranko from the Institute for Fiscal Studies, who said this suggestion was "silly".

 In May 2025, Powell described discussion of rape gangs as a "dog whistle", which was condemned by survivors of the abuse.
 Reform UK called her comments "abhorrent" and asked the Prime Minister to consider sacking Powell, while the Conservatives called on her to resign.
 She subsequently apologised and received the full backing of the Prime Minister's Office.
 On 5 September 2025, Powell was dismissed from her position as Leader of the House of Commons as part of a cabinet reshuffle following the resignation of then Deputy Prime Minister Angela Rayner.
 Powell was reported to have been unhappy with her dismissal by Starmer.
 A Labour source stated that "she was heads and shoulders above" some colleagues who were retained and that, during her time in government, she was also reported to have had disagreements with Morgan McSweeney, the Prime Minister's Chief of Staff.
 Her removal, along with that of several other ministers from the North West of England, reportedly raised concerns within the party about regional representation in the government.